husnearaa/husnearaa/README.md

 ## Current Overview
-- 🔭 I'm currently working on a React.js-based web project
+- 🔭 I'm currently working on a **React.js-based web project**
-- 🌱 I’m currently learning Backend with Express and MongoDB
+- 🌱 I’m currently learning **Backend with Express and MongoDB**
-- 💬 Ask me about Html,CSS,JS,React...
+- 💬 Ask me about **Html,CSS,JS,React.**
-- 📫 How to reach me: hosnearapopy462@gmail.com
+- 📫 How to reach me hosnearapopy462@gmail.com
-- ⚡ Fun fact: When not immersed in code, you might find me experimenting with new recipes in the kitchen.
+- ⚡ Fun fact: **When not immersed in code, you might find me experimenting with new recipes in the kitchen.**